How to Start Learning CSS without hating yourself

 All beginners want to start with Desktop, and it is a very bad idea.

-Always start designing for smartphones, then only go to the larger resolutions.
+Always start designing for the smallest of smartphones, then only go to the larger resolutions.

 And stay hydrated !